Harshitgupta1023/space-invaders/README.md

 # space-invaders
-check if pygame library is installed if not install it first by using command pip install pygame
+check if pygame library is installed if not, install it first by using command pip install pygame